Particular/docs.particular.net/nservicebus/scalability-and-ha/deploying-to-a-windows-failover-cluster.md

  1. Skip the intro, and select Message Queuing.
  1. Finish the wizard, configuring the MSMQ Network Name, IP address, and storage.

-This should give you a clustered MSMQ instance.
+This will result in a clustered MSMQ instance.
 Click the instance under Services and Applications to see the summary, which contains the Server Name, Storage, and MSMQ instance.
 Right click the MSMQ instance, select Properties, and the Dependencies tab.
 Make sure that it contains dependencies for the MSMQ Network Name AND IP Address AND Storage.

 View the MSMQ MMC snap-in by right clicking the MSMQ cluster in the left pane and selecting Manage MSMQ, which opens the Computer Management tool geared toward the clustered instance.

 Go to MSMQ by expanding Services and Applications - Message Queuing.

-Keep in mind that this only seems to work if you're viewing Failover Cluster Management from the server where the MSMQ Network Name currently resides.
-If you are on Server A and you try to manage MSMQ on a MSMQ Network residing on Server B, you won't see Message Queuing in the Computer Management window.
+Keep in mind that this only to work if viewing Failover Cluster Management from the server where the MSMQ Network Name currently resides.
+If on Server A and an attempt is made to manage MSMQ on a MSMQ Network residing on Server B, Message Queuing will not show up in the Computer Management window.

 Try swapping the MSMQ Network Name back and forth between nodes a few times.
 It's best to make sure that everything is working properly now before continuing.